Athens Habitat has 4 basic programs that contribute to our mission – Affordable Homes, Renew Athens, AIM, and Brush with Kindness.

 Homeowners are more capable of accumulating wealth, and they have higher civic engagement, better physical health, and are less likely to be victims of crime.
 Once a family owns a home, they are more likely to protect this new asset.
 Because property value is determined by both structure quality and neighborhood character, homeowners are more likely to engage in the community in a positive way to ensure the value of their asset remains high.
 Increased homeownership boosts both the local and national economies through increase property value and increasing the local tax base which improves public services.
 Children who live in a stable home tend to have better physical health, do better academically, and are more likely to be homeowners themselves as adults thereby ensuring future economic growth.

 But people in poverty can only reap the benefits of homeownership if their ownership is sustainable.
-Athens Area Habitat for Humanity builds 3-bedroom homes for about $80,000 using a zero-interest mortgage, which includes the cost of land.
-This makes homeowner payments around $300 per month plus taxes and insurance.
+Athens Area Habitat for Humanity builds 3-bedroom homes for about $145,000 using a zero-interest mortgage, which includes the cost of land.
+This makes homeowner payments around $400 per month plus taxes and insurance.
 Partner families also provide a down payment of $500 as well as 500 “sweat equity” hours which are earned by working on Habitat job sites.
-Habitat helps families build homes of their own through sweat equity and a manageable payment plan, giving families in need a “hand up” not a hand out.
+Habitat helps families build homes of their own through sweat equity and a manageable payment plan, giving families in need an economic foothold.

 To read an eye-opening case study showing how owning a home can totally transform a family’s life, even if it just means moving across the street, see this report from NPR: The American Dream – One Block Can Make All the Difference.